 10 Saddam Hussein’s Key To Detroit

-“He was [a] very kind person, very generous, very cooperative with the West,” said Reverend Jacob Yasso of Chaldean Sacred Heart in Detroit.
-The Chaldean religion is a sect of Catholicism prevalent in Iraq, a population that is dominated by Muslims.
-It is practiced by tens of thousands of Americans of Middle Eastern descent.
+“He was [a] very kind person, very generous, very cooperative with the West,” recalled Reverend Jacob Yasso of Detroit’s Chaldean Sacred Heart.
+The Chaldean faith, a Catholic offshoot, is practiced by tens of thousands of Middle‑Eastern Americans, even though the broader Iraqi population is predominantly Muslim.

-In 1979, Yasso congratulated Hussein on his presidency and Hussein generously donated $250,000 to Yasso’s church.
-The following year, Yasso visited Iraq as a guest of their government.
-With permission of the mayor of Detroit, he presented Hussein with the key to the city.[1]
+In 1979, Yasso congratulated Hussein on his ascent to the presidency, and the Iraqi leader promptly contributed $250,000 to the church.
+The following year, Yasso traveled to Iraq as an honored guest.
+With Detroit’s mayor’s blessing, he presented Hussein with the ceremonial key to the city.

 9 Al Capone’s One Mistake